anasalatasiuni/QuantumTravelingSalesmanSolver/README.md

 - `2opt-solver.py`: A classical optimization algorithm for TSP.
 - `brute-force-solver.py`: A brute-force approach to finding the optimal TSP solution.
-- `my-quantum-solver.py`: A custom quantum-inspired TSP solver.
+- `my-quantum-solver.py`: A quantum annealing TSP solver provided by Siddharth Jain.

 ## Data